Additional Installation Information

 In the Customize hardware area, in the Virtual Hardware tab, carry out the following configurations and then click Next.

-1. choose the required values from the CPU and Memory drop-down lists according to the SNS series appliance you use:
+1. Choose the required values from the CPU and Memory drop-down lists based on the SNS series appliance you use:

 SNS 3600 Series Appliance: